Jenkir/Tableau-CitiBike-Analytics/README.md

 I also designed two dashboards for the the phenomena.
 However, there are no definitive reasons for the differences as shown by this data.
 Included in the visualizations is a static map that plots bike stations with a visual indication of the most popular locations to end a journey with zip code data overlaid on top.

-Finally, I created a Tableau story that brings together the visualizations, requested maps, and dashboards.
+Finally, I created a [I'm an inline-style link](https://public.tableau.com/app/profile/jennifer.duffy/viz/CitiBike-2018-2019-Analysis/basicmap)Tableau story that brings together the visualizations, requested maps, and dashboards.